PiBrewing/cbpi4-PIDHerms/README.md

 	- Max Output: Maximum Power (%) to be used for PID during Ramp up
 	- Max Boil Output: Maximum Power during when Boil Temp is reached
 	- Max Boil Temp: When Temp is reached,  power is set to Max Boil Output
-	- Internal Loop: Seconds of the internal loop -> Determines maximum PID resolution
+	- Max PID Temp: PID is not used above this temp and max output is used
+	- Rest Intervall: Intervall for pump activity in seconds
+	- Rest Time: Pump Rest Time in seconds
+	- SampleTime: 2 or 5 seconds.
+Determines PID recalcultation frequency
 	- HLT Sensor: Sensor that measures your HLT temperature
 	- DeltaTemp: Plugin allows control of HLT temp.
-This values determines the max delta temp that the HLT is allowed to be above the Target Mash Temp
+This values determines the max delta temp that the HLT is allowed to be above the Target Mash Temp.
+Power will be set to 0 if delta temp is larger than max delta.

 ## Installation:
 - sudo pip3 install cbpi4-PIDHerms